SEN Information Report 2022-2023

 A few children require more specific provision and it may be appropriate to seek advice from external professionals in order to best support these children to make good progress in school.

-There is a school governor for SEN who is fully informed about SEN issues and who oversees the school’s work for children with SEN. They also ensure that the quality of SEN provision is regularly monitored.
+There is a school governor for SEN – Mrs H MacInness, who is informed about SEN issues and who oversees the school’s work for children with SEN. They also ensure that the quality of SEN provision is regularly monitored.

 - How will I know how my child is doing?

-If we feel your child requires additional support (which is over and above the differentiated classroom teaching and learning provision), then you as parents or carers will be informed of this.
+If we feel your child requires additional support (which is over and above the inclusive and adaptive classroom teaching and learning provision), then you as parents or carers will be informed of this.

 Additional support and targeted intervention details will be written down in a Personal Support Plan (PSP).
 These will be reviewed and updated termly following Assessment week with new targets to reflect the updated learning needs of the child.
 The PSP will detail the type, duration and frequency of support and who is responsible for delivering the support.
 We ask parents to support these learning objectives at home as much as they are able to, as regular repetition and overlearning has been proven to be especially valuable to children with SEN.